-Still, there are some things that escape our notice because, well, they’re just not the kind of topics or questions that most of us think about from day to day.
-We decided it would be fun and instructive to write a blog post covering some topics that people don’t really think to ask about.
+Still, there are some things that escape our notice because, well, they’re just not the kind of topics or plumbing questions that most of us think about from day to day (hopefully).
+We decided it would be fun and instructive to write a blog post covering some common plumbing problems that people don’t really think to ask about.

 Off we go!